luciniv/bg3-Run-Generator/README.md

 **Open to suggestions!** <br>
 I will be adding more results as they come to mind, as well as features including:
-- Complex multiclass randomization option
+- Improved custom difficulty randomizer
 - A "Mad Lib" of your results (sentence with inputs plugged in)
 - Save your results(?) or simply receive a formatted copy of them